HL7/US-Core/input/intro-notes/StructureDefinition-us-core-vital-signs-intro.md

 {% include DAR-exception.md %}
 - Implementers may use this profile as a base for other vital signs in addition to those in this guide.

-### Examples

-- for example see the profiles listed above

 {% include link-list.md %}